 Professional care for chemical burns to the eye may include:

-- Full eye examination – this is to check for location the burn and the amount of damage.
+- full eye examination – this is to check for the location of the burn and the amount of damage

 Treatment differs according to the chemical agent and the severity of the injury, but may include: